Garrett Graham: Professional career

-2010 NFL Draft

 Houston Texans

 Graham was selected in the fourth round with the 118th overall pick by the Houston Texans.

 After seeing limited action in his first two seasons, Graham became the second-string tight end in the 2012 season.
 In week 11 against the Jacksonville Jaguars, Graham set career highs in receptions (8), yards (82), and touchdowns (2) in the 43–37 overtime win.

 On March 13, 2014, Graham re-signed with the Texans on a three-year contract.

 Denver Broncos

-On April 25, 2016 Graham signed with the Denver Broncos.
+On April 25, 2016, Graham signed with the Denver Broncos.

-On September 15, 2016 Graham was released by Denver due to a shoulder injury.
+On September 15, 2016, Graham was released by Denver due to a shoulder injury.